MinYaoJhu/Advanced_R/Ch5_Control_flow.md

     ```r
     x <- numeric()
     out <- vector("list", length(x))
+    out
+    str(out)
+    length(x)

     for (i in 1:length(x)) {
       out[i] <- x[i] ^ 2
     }
     out
     ```

+> 1:length(x) counts down from 1 to 0.
+The first iteration x[1] will generate an NA.
+The second iteration x[0] will return numeric(0), which will assign a 0-length vector to a 0-length subset.
+It works but doesn’t change the object.

 1. When the following code is evaluated, what can you say about the vector being iterated?